 Tips for investing during inflationary times

-- Understand your risk tolerance: For investors looking to make money in an inflationary environment, understanding your risk tolerance is crucial.
-For example, prices for commodities like oil have fluctuated due to the political unrest in Russia and Ukraine.
-So if you’re a risk-averse investor, investing in oil may not be the best idea.
+2. Understand your risk tolerance: For investors looking to make money in an inflationary environment, understanding your risk tolerance is crucial.
+For example, if you’re a risk-averse investor, investing in oil may not be the best idea.

-- Don’t panic: It’s easier said than done but try your best not to panic about your investments during rising inflation.
+3. Don’t panic: It’s easier said than done, but try your best not to panic about your investments during rising inflation.
 Making hasty decisions could lead to significant losses if you’re not careful.
-Before impulsively changing your investment strategy, understand what’s happening in the markets and consider talking to a financial advisor to make an informed decision about allocating your funds.
+Before impulsively changing your investment strategy, understand what’s happening in the markets and consider talking to a financial advisor.
+They can help you make an informed decision about allocating your funds.

 FAQs